MRPHarris/eemUtils/README.md

 fluorometer, which assumes the Raman peak extends from 380nm to 410nm at 350nm excitation.

-Some sample Raman curve spectra are included in this package as both a .csv and an .rda file.
+Some sample Raman curve spectra are included in this package as a .csv file.

 > code for head(RamanCurves here)